 The Zell and Shirley Miller Library has wireless access throughout for students to use their own computers and devices seamlessly on campus.
 In addition, the library has 27 PC workstations and four iMacs, with an additional 10 wireless laptops for use in the building.
 Color and black and white laser printing is also available.

 All of the electronic resources available in the main library building are also available everywhere else on campus.
 Residence halls and computer labs have identical access.
-Many of the resources may also be accessed by students and faculty from off campus through YHC Connect.
+Many of the resources may also be accessed by students and faculty from off campus through EZ Proxy and password.

-Please check the library homepage for hours of operation and any changes that occur throughout the year.
+Please check the LibGuides page for hours of operation and any changes that occur throughout the year.
 During the summer, the building is open while classes are in session only.

-The Duckworth Library offers access to almost 100 electronic databases which index periodicals, full-text articles and Internet websites.
+The Zell and Shirley Miller Library offers access to many databases which index periodicals, full-text articles and Internet websites.
 Three primary groups of databases, EbscoHost, Proquest and Lexis-Nexis, are available to the YHC community through the library’s participation in GALILEO (Georgia Library Learning Online).
-The Duckworth Library independently subscribes to Oxford English Dictionary, Cambridge Companions to Literature, Historical New York Times, Naxos Music Library, JSTOR Arts and Science I, BioOne .1 and BioOne .2 and WilsonWeb OmniFile to meet the needs of our students.
-The library offers electronic access to more than 50,000 electronic books through our participation in netLibrary.
+The library independently subscribes to Oxford English Dictionary, Cambridge Companions to Literature, Naxos Music Library, JSTOR, BioOne and Science Direct to meet the needs of our students.
+The library offers an expanding collection of ebooks which will soon number well over 150,000 titles.